 Do you offer college level courses for high school students?

 Yes.
 We believe in challenging our students and offer them the opportunity to earn college credits during their high school experience.
 In partnership with St. Louis University, we currently offer and teach 47 hours of college level courses in math, English, Spanish, art, biology and history.
 Students who take advantage of these courses often begin college with the freshman year nearly completed for a fraction of the cost.

 Gibault Catholic is an all-electronic campus and everyone has a device.
 Students and faculty are linked via Schoology, a web-based learning management system.

 Our teachers, following state standards and the Common Core, have developed curriculum using free and open web-based resources, their own materials, and other resources.
 They post classroom materials, track student performance, and communicate with students and colleagues through Schoology.

 Students can access course information at any time and any place.
 The social network feature allows for collaboration with classmates and teachers and helps promote personalized instruction.

 The result is a more engaging, current curriculum for the students and teachers.
 And, it allows us to have continuous learning whether we are in the physical building or not!
 We don’t have snow days at Gibault – we have e-learning days which allow students to learn to work remotely, something they will definitely use in college and career.

 What extra-curricular activities are offered?

 Gibault has something for you whether you are artistic, athletic, a math whiz or love the idea of singing on stage!
 Students are encouraged to choose from over 25 clubs and 15 sports.
-In fact, 80% of our student body is involved in at least one sport.
+In fact, 91% of our student body is involved in one or more activities.